pieceofky/java-notes/OOP/Inheritance.md

 - **Super Class/Parent Class:** Superclass is the class from where a subclass inherits the features.
 It is also called a base class or a parent class.
 - **Reusability:** Reusability is a mechanism which facilitates you to reuse the fields and methods of the existing class when you create a new class.
 You can use the same fields and methods already defined in the previous class.

+**Inheritance** in Java is a mechanism where one class (subclass/child) acquires the properties and behaviors (fields and methods) of another class (superclass/parent).
+It helps in code reusability and method overriding.
+A subclass can extend only one superclass (single inheritance), but it can implement multiple interfaces.

+### Key Concepts:

+- **Superclass**: The parent class that provides attributes and methods.
+- **Subclass**: The child class that inherits the attributes and methods from the superclass.
+- **`extends` keyword**: Used to create a subclass.

 **Syntax of Java Inheritance**

 ```java